+35725368683

 • Drafting relevant documents, application forms, and checklists.

-• Submission of the application to CySEC.
+• Submission of the application for a crypto license to CySEC.

 • Promoting the CASP application to CySEC and communicating with CySEC on the client’s behalf about application inquiries and proposals.